 Interest income is recorded on the accrual basis and includes amortization or accretion of discounts or premiums.
 Certain investments may have contractual paymentin-kind ("PIK") interest or dividends.
 PIK interest and dividends represent accrued interest or dividends that are added to the principal amount or liquidation amount of the investment on the respective interest or dividend payment dates rather than being paid in cash and generally becomes due at maturity or at the occurrence of a liquidation event.
+For the three and nine months ended September 30, 2022, PIK interest and PIK dividend income earned was \$34.4 million and \$88.2 million, representing 26.3% and 25.5% of investment income, respectively.
+For the three and nine months ended September 30, 2021, PIK interest and PIK dividend income earned was \$16.0 million and \$34.7 million, representing 18.7% and 13.8% of investment income, respectively.
 Discounts and premiums to par value on securities purchased are amortized into interest income over the contractual life of the respective security using the effective interest method.
 The amortized cost of investments represents the original cost adjusted for the amortization or accretion of discounts or premiums, if any.
 Upon prepayment of a loan or debt security, any prepayment premiums, unamortized upfront loan origination fees and unamortized discounts are recorded as interest income in the current period.

 Loans are generally placed on non-accrual status when there is reasonable doubt that principal or interest will be collected in full.
 Accrued interest is generally reversed when a loan is placed on non-accrual status.
 Interest payments received on non-accrual loans may be recognized as income or applied to principal depending upon management's judgment regarding collectability.
 If at any point the Company believes PIK interest is not expected to be realized, the investment generating PIK interest will be placed on non-accrual status.
 When a PIK investment is placed on non-accrual status, the accrued, uncapitalized interest or dividends are generally reversed through interest income.
 Non-accrual loans are restored to accrual status when past due principal and interest is paid current and, in management's judgment, are likely to remain current.
 Management may make exceptions to this treatment and determine to not place a loan on non-accrual status if the loan has sufficient collateral value and is in the process of collection.
-As of June 30, 2022, no investments are on non-accrual status.